-Find out more at the official website: Fight Back Together Maranga Ake
+Find out more at the official website: May Day 2026

 FAQs for NZNO members

-- NZNO sent notices on 3 October to all NZNO employers notifying them that these union meetings have been organised and are to be held pursuant to section 26 of the Employment Relations Act 2000.
-As such, NZNO members are entitled to attend the meeting in their location without loss of pay.
+- NZNO sent notices on 15 and 16 April to some NZNO employers notifying them that these union meetings have been organised and are to be held pursuant to section 26 of the Employment Relations Act 2000.
+This means that NZNO members who work for those employers are entitled to attend the meeting in their location without loss of pay.

 - If you are planning to attend as a paid union meeting you also have the right to half an hour of travel time each side of the one hour meeting.